Two brothers arrested on robbery and battery charges

 Both McGinnis and McGuire declined to make a statement to police without an attorney present.

-According to the probable cause affidavit, on Sept.
-14 Anderson police who had been dispatched to the area found a 9mm shell casing in the road.
+According to a probable cause affidavit, on Sept.
+14 officers who had been dispatched to the area found a 9mm shell casing in the road.
 McGuire’s mother told officers that her son shot at her residence because he was upset about money she allegedly owed him.

-On the same day, officers were dispatched to the same residence pertaining to more shots fired in the area and a vehicle speeding from the scene.
+On the same day, officers were dispatched to the same residence on a report of more shots fired in the area and a vehicle speeding from the scene.
 A witness told police he heard two or three gunshots fired toward the residence.

 Police found two handguns in the vehicle with one having a fully automatic switch installed on the rear of the slide, making it a machine gun, according to the affidavit.